 Tip #4: Use a Lubricant During Intercourse

-Again, a natural oil like coconut oil will do wonders for your perineum and pelvic floor muscles as you return to intercourse.
+Again, a natural oil like organic olive oil will do wonders for your perineum and pelvic floor muscles as you return to intercourse.
 Typically, a dime-sized amount should suffice but you do you.

 Tip #5: Initially, Thrust Less